You can watch coaching call 2 in the Facebook group (best option, as you’ll be able to comment as you watch)

 - Settling for poor treatment in romantic relationships and friendships

-In this exercise, you're going to observe and record any thoughts/self-talk you notice whizzing around in your mind - the words of your inner critic, ego, mean girl or saboteur.
+In this exercise, you're going to observe and record any thoughts/self-talk you notice whizzing around in your mind - the words of your inner critic, ego, or saboteur.
 The Inner Critic is the internal voice that beats us up for not doing well enough, for not living up to other people’s standards, for not conforming to the rules, for generally not being good enough.

 Your thoughts are unique to you, but as examples, you may notice things like: